Skip to content

 Leaving a Group

-This rotates the Sender Key state for remaining members on their next send — your past messages remain readable to members who still have the historical keys, but new messages are inaccessible to you.
+Remaining members re-key on their next send (an MLS commit, or a Sender Key rotation) — your past messages remain readable to members who still hold the historical keys, but new messages are inaccessible to you.

 Full Example